 The second scenario simulated the attack where the IMSI catcher replaces a base station with a bad reception in the neighbourhood of the cell the MS is connected to.
-This way the reception drastically improves on that particular frequency suggesting to the MS that the subscriber moved into the close perimeter of that BTS and it switches its cell to the stronger one.
+This way the reception drastically improves on that particular frequency suggesting to the MS that the subscriber moved to the close perimeter of that BTS and .